EllieJ87/MindfulnessMeditation/README.md

 Testing: click on the button to generate a new mindful meditation
 Results: mindful meditation changes to another random mindful meditation

-Expected: button to generate a new mindful meditation and change the colour scheme when this is clicked
+Expected: button to generate a new mindful meditation when this is clicked
 Testing: click on the button
 Results: button changes the mindful meditation that is randomly generated